SAP Articles

 Category Details

-Deployment Model Available both on-prem and in the cloud.
-Infor pushes the cloud version under the CloudSuite branding — hosted on AWS.
-That said, some companies still prefer the on-premises path, especially those with tight control requirements or regulatory nuances.
+Deployment Model Available both on-premise and in the cloud.
+Infor promotes the cloud version under the CloudSuite branding, hosted on AWS.
+That said, some companies still opt for on-premise deployment, particularly those with strict control requirements or regulatory considerations.

-Ideal Company Size & Type Best fit for discrete manufacturers in the small to mid-market range — though “mid” can stretch pretty far.
-Think industrial equipment, automotive suppliers, medical devices.
-The more complex your product structure, the more sense this makes.
+Ideal Company Size and Type Best suited for discrete manufacturers in the small to mid-market segment.
+Think industrial equipment, automotive suppliers, and medical device firms.
+The more complex your product structure, the more value this system brings.

 - Product Lifecycle Management (PLM)